o3de/o3de.org/content/docs/learning-guide/tutorials/environments/create-terrain-from-images/texture-terrain.md

 #### Create gradient entity for the rock surface weights in Landscape Canvas

 In levels that have many different surface types, you will typically use separate images for each surface weight.
-However, for this tutorial, we only have two surface types, so we will make our rock gradient the inverse of the grass gradient.
+However, this tutorial only has two surface types, so the rock gradient can be set to the inverse of the grass gradient.

 1. In Landscape Canvas, in the Node Palette, expand the **Gradient Modifiers** node list, and drag an **Invert** node into the graph.
 Name the entity `Terrain Rock`.